amanahuja/civil-society-garden/content/opportunities.md

 > Data are a resource like money.
 They are critical to success, unevenly distributed, and fundamental to the pursuit of privately resourced, public benefit activities.
 They are tools for reinforcing or redistributing power. <br />
 > -- Lucy Bernholz (2013).

-//< select 2 illustrative examples >
+< TODO: select 2 illustrative examples >

 Just as in other sectors, data is being generated at tremendous rates, and an increasing amount of this data is made publicly available.